ManyPrimates/manyprimates.github.io/README.md

 ## Making changes to the content

+- Fetch any upstream changes to your local repo (i.e., make sure you have the latest version)
 - Edit the Markdown `.md` files.
 When you push changes to the remote repo, github will build the site (typically within a few minutes).
 - Put images in the `assets/images` folder
 - Use relative urls whenever possible, e.g. `pilot.html` instead of `https://manyprimates.github.io/pilot.html`